-Mix this with the overwhelming influence US culture has on Argentina and you get a sense of coveted consumerism with no means to buy the requisite consumables.
-Most people feel the need to live the lifestyle they see on Friends but can’t even afford to move away from their parents’ home.
+Combine this with the overwhelming influence US culture has on Argentina and you get a sense of coveted consumerism with no means to buy the requisite consumables.
+Most people feel the need to live the lifestyle they see on Friends, but can’t even afford to move away from their parents’ home.

 And in some cases, the result is prostitution.
-The same story happens everywhere around the world, sure, but it’s super-prevalent in Buenos Aires because it has the trappings of a major city and the price-point of a third world country.
+The same story happens everywhere around the world, sure, but it’s super-prevalent in Buenos Aires because it has the trappings of a major city and the price-point of a developing economy.

 There is a very good reason this brothel was so close to a major tourist attraction and a cluster of nice hotels.

-I don’t have anything against prostitution philosophically: these women should be able to do whatever they want with their bodies, and so long as they aren’t being coerced into doing something they don’t want to do, I say let your freak flag fly, ladies.
+I don’t have anything against prostitution philosophically: these women should be able to do whatever they want with their bodies, and so long as they aren’t being coerced into doing something they don’t want to do.

-But even so, both Joey and I walked away from that bar unblown, unlaid and undanced because the idea of it — of sitting with this girl who in another life might have been a close friend or sister or whatever and deciding how much she COSTS with a scary she-pimp — was just a little too much to take.
+But even so, both Joey and I walked away from that bar unblown, unlaid, and undanced-upon, because the idea of it — of sitting with this girl who in another life might have been a close friend or sister or whatever and deciding how much she costs with a scary she-pimp — was just a little too much to take.